Cgossett2022/Surfs-Up/README.md

 ### Precipitation Results

-In addition to temperature, I decided to look at precipation for both months.
+In addition to temperature, I decided to look at precipitation for both months.

 - June reflected a mean rainfall of 14% and a standard deviation of 34%.